KarBoy2314PL/hypixel-skyblock-gui/.github/ISSUE_TEMPLATE/missing-icon.md

 ---
 name: Missing Icon
-about: Describe this issue template's purpose here.
+about: is there an icon that isn't textured but it should've been? fill this form plz
 title: "[Missing Icon] "
 labels: 'missing icon, status: not started'
 assignees: ''